craftninja/gschool-blog/source/2014-04-21-basic-ruby-rspec.html.markdown

 ---
-title: Test Driving with Rspec
+title: Test Driving with RSpec
 date: 2014-04-21 03:00 UTC
 tags: ruby, programming, rspec, dice, 10000, tenthousand, DiceRoller
 ---

 [Oh Hai!](http://www.youtube.com/watch?v=QvxdDDHElZo)

-Lets write some classes from scratch using rspec.
+Lets write some classes from scratch using RSpec.
 This is great way to start learning about definition of classes and test driven development.
 We will start by making a directory, cd-ing into it, initializing a git repository, initializing bundler, putting some gems in our gemfile, and bundling.
 Whew!

     $ mkdir dice_roller
     $ cd dice_roller